 Limit Login Attempts

 Another obvious thing to do is limit login attempts.
-Hackers are humans, and the best way for them to enter your site is by login several times.
-In case if you set a login limitation, you can protect your site from brute-force attack.
+Hackers are humans, and the best way for them to enter your site is by login in several times.
+In case if you set a login limitation, you can protect your site from brute-force attacks.
 Login Lockdown, Limit Login Attempts, WP Limit Login Attempts, etc. are some of the free and popular WordPress plugins used to limit login attempts.

 To keep your account safe, a two-step authentication process should work wonders.
-It’s working is- first you need to reasonably enter your password reasonably enter your password and then pass the second level of security to access your account.
+It’s working is- first you need to reasonably enter your password and then pass the second level of security to access your account.
 Fortunately, different plugins can be used to ensure two-way authentication.
 As soon as you enter your password, a secret code is sent to your smartphone, and the moment you enter the secret code, you can easily access the account.
 Here secret questions or email verification can also be used.

 Rename your login URL